 Philips: a TV brand with one standout feature

 Another TV brand that isn’t licensed to sell its sets in the US – but Philips has plenty to recommend it.
-Its high-end OLED TVs focus a lot on sound quality, with Bowers & Wilkins powering built-in soundbars in the OLED+903 or OLED+984 – and support for both HDR10+ and Dolby Vision meaning Philips’ premium sets don’t slack in the HDR department either.
+Its high-end OLED TVs focus a lot on sound quality, with Bowers & Wilkins powering built-in soundbars in its premium sets – and support for both HDR10+ and Dolby Vision meaning Philips’ premium sets don’t slack in the HDR department either.